 We're going to go over the most important ones with you:

 1. There is no such thing as the perfect posture!

-There is no evidence that one posture is better than another posture when it comes to preventing symptoms.
+There is no evidence that one attitude is better than another when it comes to the prevention of complaints.
 The best posture is the following posture.
-Adjusting your natural way of sitting is likely to cause more complaints.
-It is especially important to alternate a lot of different postures whenever possible.
-So it's not about a particular posture not being good for you.
+Adjusting your natural way of sitting is more likely to cause more symptoms than less.
+It is especially important that you alternate a lot of different postures whenever possible.
+So it's not about any particular posture not being good for you.
 The lack of movement can cause symptoms, though.
-Just hold a ballpoint pen above your head for 8 hours.
-In itself, nothing wrong with this posture but it will cause a tired and annoying feeling in the shoulder girdle.
-Now compare this one to your back or neck during a long day of work at the office.
-Nothing wrong with a certain sitting position but sitting for 8 hours at a time becomes a problem.
+Just hold a ballpoint pen over your head for 8 hours.
+In itself nothing wrong with this posture but it will cause a tired and annoying feeling in the shoulder belt.
+Now compare this one to your back or neck during a long day's work at the office.
+Nothing wrong with a certain sitting position, but sitting for 8 hours straight becomes a problem.

 2. A hollow or rounded back is not the reason for your symptoms.

 There is research where people are followed a long time over time.
 This shows that people with a slightly different position of the spine, a concave or convex position of the back, do not develop more or fewer symptoms than a control group.
-A hollow or convex position of your back is never directly the reason for your pain symptoms.
+A concave or convex stooth of your back Is never directly the reason for your pain.

 3. Attitude and self-confidence.

 An active, proud attitude is a booster for your self-confidence.
-A study conducted in America examined the role of attitude during simple arithmetic.
-Students who were anxious showed a hunched posture.
-And had less confidence in a good outcome of this test.
+A study conducted in America examined the role of attitude during simple arithmetic tests.
+Students who were anxious showed a hunched posture, and were less confident in a good outcome of this test.
 This hunched forward posture caused students to think less effectively.
-When they were asked to sit up straight they were more confident and scored better on the test.
+When asked to sit up straight, they were more confident and scored better on the test.
 Posture not only affects how others think about us but also how you think about yourself!
-Self-confidence arises not only from the thoughts about yourself but also occurs from the attitude you adopt.
+Self-confidence comes not only from thoughts about yourself but also from the attitude you adopt.

 4. The best posture is a fine posture.